A little light in the age of Trump

 Alvin Lucier is the subject of a fine album from Mode Records that features the Venice-based ensemble Alter Ego (Amazon, Spotify, YouTube).
 The title track, Two Circles (2012), is a good representative of Lucier's latter-day writing for acoustic instruments.
 But the highlight here is a new version of I Am Sitting in a Room in which modern real-time digital recording enables Lucier to present the work as a live performance (as evinced by his changing the original text from "I am sitting in a room different from the one you are in now" to "I am sitting in a room, the same one you are in now").
 Compare the stammerless but frail voice of the now-octogenarian with the young stuttering voice in the composer's classic 1970 recording.

-Two final albums on my list belong to the legacy of noise rock and Miles Davis' 1968–1975 electric heyday.
-Harriet Tubman (the band) has been a notable torchbearers of improvised fusion for two decades.
-Their new Araminta album (Amazon, Bandcamp) features intense cymbal playing and soul/funk type repeating bass riffs, but with highly chromatic harmonies and enough guitar/bass effects to create a dense soundscape despite the compact "power trio" format.
+In the vernacular tradition of international free improv is the intriguing album Recent Developments (Amazon) from the Canadian drummer and bandleader Harris Eisenstadt.
+His ensemble sports some instruments that are quite familiar in an improvisational setting: flute, cello, bass, drums and trumpet (the latter handled by Nate Wooley), but then complements them with the unusual timbres of tuba, banjo and bassoon.
+Also in the vernacular tradition are two final albums that draw on noise rock and the legacy of Miles Davis' 1968–1975 electric heyday.
+Harriet Tubman (the band) adds to its two decades of improvised fusion torchbearing with Araminta (Amazon, Bandcamp) which features intense cymbal playing and soul/funk type repeating bass riffs, but with highly chromatic harmonies and enough guitar/bass effects to create a dense soundscape despite the compact "power trio" format.
 A different trio lineup is presented on MANAS III (Bandcamp, Amazon as LP), with two drummers and guitarist Tashi Dorji, who is presumably the world's only free improv proponent fluent in Dzongkha, Nepali and English (currently based in North Carolina, Dorji is originally from Bhutan where he was raised on classic and glam rock cassettes pirated in India).
 Manas's texture is a clattering amalgam of Sun Ra and Derek Bailey, like Rhys Chatham without the respectability.

 By far the most important literary event in the new music world this year was the publication of Tim Rutherford-Johnson's Music After the Fall.
 Whereas the established texts covering modern classical music (Salzman, Ross, Griffiths, Taruskin) take you just past the turn of the century, Rutherford-Johnson steps back to the fall of the Berlin Wall in 1989, then constructs a narrative of Western art music from then until the present.
 Rutherford-Johnson's perspective is a European one (he's based in the UK), and some bias is noted with respect to selected musicians and the favoring of notated over improvised and fixed media music.
 Anthony Braxton, for instance, is mentioned only as the father of Tyondai (whose Central Market album is presented as an exemplar of rock-classical genre crossover), and Shelley Hirsch and Toshio Hosokawa are no-shows.
 But other musicians from such diverse perspectives as Merzbow, John Tavener and the Wandelweiser Group are given extensive coverage, often for the first time in a historically-minded book-length survey.
 The coverage of someone like Richard Barrett, who started out as one of the New British Complexity types and has since written increasingly polystylic music closer to the Zappa-Goebbels axis that's nevertheless not very well known in the US, is one welcome example of this.